Home > Links

 The Alona Cortes Elder Law Center at Chapman University

 The Alona Cortese Elder Law Center was founded in 2000 to provide service to the needy elderly in Orange County.
-The Center partners with local legal aid organizations and pro bono attorneys to provide seniors with legal help.
+The Center partners with local legal aid organizations and pro bono attorney to provide seniors with legal help.
 Services include will drafting, advance health care directives, representation at administrative hearings and addressing elder abuse.
 Students also help advise clients about their rights as consumers and how to avoid financial abuse.

 American Association for Homecare